 How Long Will It Take?

-About 1.5 to 2 hours for adults and up to 5 hours for children
+About 1 and one-half to 2 hours for adults and up to 5 hours for children

 Will It Hurt?